-For PhD students, these reviews will take place after receiving yearly PhD Progress Report Timelines.
+PhD students will be reviewed annually by the graduate studies office.
 This is to ensure students are making progress in the program.
-Students will receive an email indicating if they are making satisfactory progress towards their degree.
-If there is an issue, they will receive an email on what needs to be improved upon for continued success in the program.
-Lack of progress to degree can be grounds for dismissal from the program.
-Also, lack of progress to degree can be grounds for loss of one's TAship.
-The graduate student is notified of lack of progress prior to steps toward dismissal.

-MA students will be notified through email ONLY if there is an issue with unsatisfactory progress in their program (e.g. low GPA).
+Students will receive an email indicating they are making satisfactory progress towards their degree.
+If there is an issue, they will receive an email stipulating what needs to be improved upon for continued success in the program.
+Master's students will also be notified through email ONLY if there is an issue with unsatisfactory progress in their program (e.g. low GPA, etc).

+Students who are not making satisfactory progress may be recommended for dismissal from the program, according to university regulations.
+Lack of progress to degree can also be grounds for loss of one's TAship.
 Students who are being recommended for dismissal from the program due to unsatisfactory progress will receive a letter in the mail as well as email and will have the opportunity to appeal.